ameba23/meta-database/readme.md

 # 'universal' media metadata database

 The idea is to create a distributed database of file metadata.
-Identifiable by ipfs hashes, so that if the media exists on ipfs it can be retrieved.
+Identifiable by [IPFS](https://github.com/ipfs/ipfs) hashes, so that if the media exists on ipfs it can be retrieved.

 There could be a script which anyone could run on a directory of media files, which would produce a JSON file with hashes and metadata for each file using some meta-data extraction tool, which might differ depending on file format.
 This is then added to other versions of the database from peers.